Wiechciu/text-forge/README.md

 ## 📜 Documentation

 You can see [text-forge.github.io/docs](https://text-forge.github.io/docs) for official online documentation.
-Text Forge documentation source is available in [this repository](https://github.com/text-forge/docs) at GitHub.
+Text Forge documentation source is available in `docs/`folder in this repository.

 ---

 ## 🤍 Contributing

 Text Forge designed to be community-driven, so you can help this community in any way you can think!
-Please go to [Contributing Guide Page](https://github.com/text-forge/text-forge/blob/Main/CONTRIBUTING.md) to get more information.
+Please go to [Contributing Guide Page](https://text-forge.github.io/docs/conributing) to get more information.
 Also, you can make modes, action scripts, themes, packages, etc. to improve and customize Text Forge without touch the core.

 ---